vivajohn/gitusers/README.md

 # Gitusers

+This is a demo program for searching for users in GitHub and displaying a details page.
+It is a Progressive Web App which has been configured to cache requests to the GitHub API.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server